 Canon Marketing Strategy

-This is a cracking little lens, but first I need to get something off my chest.
+This is a cracking little lens for the Canon EOS M mirrorless system, but first I need to get something off my chest.

 Since my two children arrived it has completely changed every aspect of my life, including photography.
 With two kids in tow it is now no longer possible to cart a heavy bag full of SLR gear around and, even if it was, I wouldn't have sufficient time to set up my gear.

 My previous Canon S90 was very portable and light, but the image quality was lacking.
 The EOS M system solved that problem for me.
 It's still very portable and the image quality is fine for my needs.

 The initial purchase of the EOS M body, two lenses (Canon EF-M 18-55mm f/3.5-5.6 and Canon EF-M 22mm f/2) and the Canon EF to EOS M Mount Adapter was easy.
 However, buying the EF-M 11-22mm was not easy.

 The reason for this is that Canon has decided to only sell certain EF-M lenses in certain territories.
 This is crazy.
 I live in Thailand, but had to travel to Malaysia to buy this lens.
 I also know that people living in the United States have bought the lens in Canada.